 the page "A Pilot's War" tab above.

 American engined Vickers Gunbus in 1915 - the J W Smith Static Motor

 Charles Carter's photos of fellow drivers in the RFC and RAF

 of those mentioned on this site.

-Royal Air Force celebrates its 95th anniversary on 1st
+Royal Air Force celebrated its 95th anniversary on 1st

 April 2013.
 See link